lmc-eu/matej-client-php/README.md

 ### Request item sorting for single user

-Request item sorting for single user.
+Request item sorting for a single user.
 You can combine this sorting command with the most recent interaction and user merge event in one request, to make them taken into account when executing the item sorting.

 ```php